Stochastic differential equation based on a multimodal potential to model movement data in ecology: Introduction

-Different statistical methods have been proposed to perform maximum likelihood estimation in this framework, \citep{iacus2009simulation,kessler:lindner:sorensen:2012}.
-The most convenient procedures to estimate discretely observed diffusion processes rely on discretization schemes to approximate the SDE between two observations and use a surrogate of the likelihood function to compute an approximate maximum likelihood estimator of $\eta$.
-The simplest likelihood approximation is obtained by the Euler-Maruyama method which replaces the drift and diffusion coefficients by their initial values on each interval.
-This may obviously be refined using a second order Milstein scheme for instance.
-A particularly interesting higher order scheme is given by the Ozaki discretization which proposes a linear approximation of the drift coefficient combined with a constant approximation of the diffusion term \cite{ozaki:1992,shoji:1998}.
-More recently, \cite{kessler:1997}, \cite{kessler:lindner:sorensen:2012} and \cite{uchida:yoshida:2012} introduced another Gaussian based approximation of the transition density between two consecutive observations using higher order expansions of the posterior mean and variance of an observation given the observation at the previous time step.
-Another approach for likelihood approximation based on Hermite polynomials expansion was introduced by \cite{ait-sahalia:1999,ait-sahalia:2002,ait-sahalia:2008} and extended in several directions recently, see \cite{li:2013} and all the references therein.
-To avoid the systematic bias associated with every discretization procedure which vanishes only when the number of discretization steps grows to infinity, \cite{beskos:papaspiliopoulos:roberts:2006} and \cite{beskos:roberts:2005} proposed to draw samples from finite-dimensional distributions of potential based diffusion processes.
-This sampling procedure is based on a rejection sampling procedure and may be used to sample from any finite dimensional distribution of the target SDE.
-This is a pivotal step to obtain an unbiased estimate of the intermediate quantity involved in an Expectation Maximization algorithm developed by these authors.
-As a by product this allows to sample trajectories exactly distributed according to the estimated model which is not possible with the three other methods.
+A particularly interesting higher order scheme is given by the Ozaki discretization which proposes a linear approximation of the drift coefficient combined with a constant approximation of the diffusion term \citep{ozaki:1992,shoji:1998}.
+More recently, \cite{kessler:1997}, \cite{kessler:lindner:sorensen:2012} and \cite{uchida:yoshida:2012} introduced another Gaussian based approximation of the transition density between two consecutive observations using higher order expansions of the conditional mean and variance of an observation given the observation at the previous time step.
+Another approach to approximate the likelihood of the observations based on Hermite polynomials expansion was introduced by \cite{ait-sahalia:1999,ait-sahalia:2002,ait-sahalia:2008} and extended in several directions recently, see \cite{li:2013} and all the references therein.
+However these methods also induce, theoretically, a bias due to the likelihood approximation.